scholarslab/scholarslab.github.io/collections/_posts/2021-05-26-announcing-2021-2022-fellows.md

 ## Graduate Fellows in the Digital Humanities

-Finally, we are looking forward to working with Alexander Christie and Connor Kenaston, our 2021-2022 Graduate Fellows in the Digital Humanities.
+Finally, we are looking forward to working with Alexander Christie and Michael VanHoose, our 2021-2022 Graduate Fellows in the Digital Humanities.

 *	Alexander Christie's (Music, Composition & Computer Technologies) dissertation is titled "Reconfiguring Performer-Instrument Relationships in Experimental Electronic Music"
 *	Michael VanHoose's (English) dissertation is titled "The Economics of the Novel in Britain, 1780–1836"